chrishewlings/mdwiki/en/pages/personal/books.md

+## Bloor, Richard
+- ### _Tangerine_
+	- "Paul Fisher sees the world from behind glasses so thick he looks like a bug-eyed alien.
+But he’s not so blind that he can’t see there are some very unusual things about his family’s new home in Tangerine County, Florida.
+Where else does a sinkhole swallow the local school, fire burn underground for years, and lightning strike at the same time every day?"

 ## Borges, Jorge Luis
 - ### _Funes the Memorius_
 	- "'Funes the Memorious' is the tale of one Ireneo Funes, who, after falling off his horse and receiving a bad head injury, acquired the amazing talent — or curse — of remembering absolutely everything."
 - ### _The Library of Babel_
 	- "A short story by Argentine author conceiving of a universe in the form of a vast library containing all possible 410-page books of a certain format and character set."

+## Butler, Octavia E.
+- ### _Parable of the Sower_
+	- "When unattended environmental and economic crises lead to social chaos, not even gated communities are safe.
+In a night of fire and death Lauren Olamina, a minister's young daughter, loses her family and home and ventures out into the unprotected American landscape."

 ## Chabon, Michael
 - ### _The Amazing Adventures of Kavalier & Clay_